-Net assets without donor restrictions: The portion of the net assets of the Organization that can be used subject only to the broad limits resulting from the nature of the Organization,
+Net assets without donor restrictions: The portion of the net assets of the Organization that can be used subject only to the broad limits resulting from the nature of the Organization, the environment in which it operates, and the purposes specified in its bylaws.
+The Organization has the ability to choose when using these resources.

-NOTES TO THE FINANCIAL STATEMENTS
+NOTES TO THE FINANCIAL STATEMENTS SOUTH CAROLINA EDUCATIONAL CREDIT FOR EXCEPTIONAL NEEDS CHILDREN FUND